Veggie Burrito Bowl with Cilantro Lime Tahini Sauce - Supper With Michelle

 Bake the sweet potatoes:

-• In a medium bowl, add the sweet potatoes and drizzle with a little olive oil, and then sprinkle with a little chili powder and smoked paprika and season with salt.
-Give it a light toss and transfer the potatoes onto a lined sheet pan.
+• In a medium bowl, add the sweet potatoes and drizzle them with a little olive oil.
+Lightly season with a little chili powder, smoked paprika, and salt.
+Give it a toss and transfer the potatoes onto a lined sheet pan.
+Transfer the sheet pan to the top-third rack of the oven.
 Bake until fork-tender and slightly golden, about 30 minutes.

 Build the bowl: